 Chair and CEO: Kate Swaffer, AU (co-founder)

-Vice Chair: new VC pending
+Vice Chair: pending

 Treasurer: John Sandblom, USA (co-founder)